sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/docker-compose/index.md

 *Alternatively*, if you are using GitHub and you want your fork to be private, create a private clone of the reference repository in your code host.
 This process can be performed on any machine with access to your code host:

-1\.
+2\.
 Create an [empty private repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-new-repository), for example `<you/private-repository>` in GitHub.

-2\.
+3\.
 Bare clone the reference repository.

 ```bash
   git clone --bare https://github.com/sourcegraph/deploy-sourcegraph-docker/
 ```

-3\.
+4\.
 Navigate to the bare clone and mirror push it to your private repository.

 ```bash
   cd deploy-sourcegraph-docker.git
   git push --mirror https://github.com/<you/private-repository>.git
 ```

-4\.
+5\.
 Remove your local bare clone.

 ```bash
   cd ..
   rm -rf deploy-sourcegraph-docker.git
 ```

-### Clone your fork
+### Step 2: Clone your fork locally

-Clone your fork of the reference repo to your local machine.
-In this example, you clone the GitHub repo you created earlier:
+Clone your fork of the reference repository to your local machine.

 ```bash
   git clone https://github.com/<you/private-repository>.git
 ```

-### Configure a release branch
+### Step 3: Configure the release branch

 Add the reference repository as an `upstream` remote so that you can get updates.